mpitid/blog/content/2016-03-28-moving-to-pelican.rst

-While I've been using Markdown_ heavily for the past few years, it has some serious limitations when it comes to writing extensive documentation in it (captured succinctly in a `blog by Erich Holcher`__).
+While I've been using Markdown_ heavily for the past few years, it has some serious limitations when it comes to writing extensive documentation in it (captured succinctly in a `blog by Eric Holscher`__).
 Hence, I'm taking this opportunity to re-evaluate reStructuredText_, and probably Asciidoc_ at some later point.

 __ http://ericholscher.com/blog/2016/mar/15/dont-use-markdown-for-technical-docs/